Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

-For $0.5 \leq \theta \leq 0.85$, $\mathit{GP_O}$ produces most accurate test oracles compared to other techniques.
-Statistical tests comparing the accuracy results in Figure~\ref{fig:aar} are provided in Table~\ref{tab:aarstat} in the Appendix~\ref{apx:results}.
-Based this table, for $0.5 \leq \theta \leq 0.85$, test oracles generated by $\mathit{GP_O}$ are significantly more accurate than those generated by other techniques.
+For $0.5 \leq \theta \leq 0.85$, $\mathit{GP_O}$ produces the most accurate test validators compared to other techniques.
+Statistical tests comparing the accuracy results in Figure~\ref{fig:aar} are provided in Table~\ref{tab:aarstat} in Appendix~\ref{apx:results}.
+Based on this table, for \hbox{$0.5 \leq \theta \leq 0.85$}, test validators generated by $\mathit{GP_O}$ are significantly more accurate than those generated by other techniques.
 The effect-size values for the comparisons of $\mathit{GP_O}$ with $\mathit{GP_T}$, DT, DR, and the ensemble are all large, while the comparisons of $\mathit{GP_O}$ with $\mathit{GP_N}$ show both large and small effect sizes.
 For $\theta \geq 0.9$, there are no statistically significant differences in accuracy between $\mathit{GP_O}$ and $\mathit{GP_N}$, DT or the ensemble method.

-Statistical tests comparing the accuracy results of $\mathit{GP_O}$ with $\mathit{GP_T}$, $\mathit{GP_N}$, DT, DR, and the ensemble for each study subject across all values of $\theta$ are provided in Table~\ref{tab:aarstatperstudy} in Appendix~\ref{apx:results}.
-Based on these results, test oracles from $\mathit{GP_O}$ are significantly more accurate than those from $\mathit{GP_T}$ and DR in all eight subjects, outperform ensemble in seven, DT in six, and $\mathit{GP_N}$ in five of the eight case studies.
-The effect size values for these comparisons are small, medium and large.
+Statistical tests comparing the accuracy results of $\mathit{GP_O}$ with $\mathit{GP_T}$, $\mathit{GP_N}$, DT, DR, and the ensemble for each case-study system across all values of $\theta$ are provided in Table~\ref{tab:aarstatperstudy} in Appendix~\ref{apx:results}.
+Based on these results, test validators from $\mathit{GP_O}$ are significantly more accurate than those from $\mathit{GP_T}$ and DR in all eight systems, outperform ensemble in seven, DT in six, and $\mathit{GP_N}$ in five of the eight case studies.
+The effect-size values for these comparisons are small, medium or large.

-For \textsc{AP--TWN (R4)}, test oracles generated by DT fail to predict any verdicts across all values of $\theta$.
-This is shown in Table~\ref{tab:aarstatperstudy} by stating \emph{DT is not applicable} and highlighting the corresponding cells in yellow.
-We do not show the comparisons of $\mathit{GP_T}$, $\mathit{GP_N}$, DT, DR and ensemble with each method, as these comparisons provide no additional insights beyond Figure~\ref{fig:aar} and Tables~\ref{tab:aarstat} and~\ref{tab:aarstatperstudy}.
-Full comparisons are available in our supplementary material~\cite{github}.

 \textbf{(2) Misprediction Rates. } Figures~\ref{fig:pasf} and~\ref{fig:fasp} show the rate of actual pass verdicts predicted as fail, and the rate of actual fail verdicts predicted as pass, respectively, for all case studies when $\theta$ varies from $0.5$ to $1$.
 For clarity, we report these two rates across the following three aggregated \(\theta\)-ranges, since presenting them for each individual \(\theta\) does not provide a concise overview: low ($0.5 \leq \theta < 0.7$), medium ($0.7 \leq \theta < 0.9$), and high ($0.9 \leq \theta$).
 We refer to the rate of pass verdicts predicted as fail as \emph{Pass-as-Fail}, and the rate of fail verdicts predicted as pass as \emph{Fail-as-Pass}.